rvflash/awql/README.md

 -c used to enable cache
 -v used to print more informations
 -A Disable automatic rehashing.
-This option is on by default, which enables table and column name completion -V Google API version to use
+This option is on by default, which enables table and column name completion -B to print results using comma as the column separator -V Google API version to use
 ```